bstefanescu/qutejs/web/doc/docs/app/bus.md

 });

 var Root = Qute('root');
-new Root(ctx).mount('app');
+new Root(app).mount('app');

 ```

-You can integrate this way any synchronous or asynchronous service like ajax requests etc.
+You can also find an [example of implementing routing](#/advanced/routing) through the message bus

-## Communicating Between two Applications
+## Communicating Between Components Having Different Roots

 Even more, we can use the message bus to communicate between components from two distinct Qute component trees running in the same web page.
-This way, we can use **Qute** to create components that integrate nicely into existing web page.
+This way, we can use **Qute** to create components that integrate nicely into existing web pages.

-When installing a root component we can use the nsame context as we used for other roots in the page.
-This way we can use the message bus to comunicate between each other.
+When installing a root component we can use the same application instance used by the other roots in the page.
+This way we can share the same message bus to comunicate between components, no matter where components were mounted in the page.

 Example